 Utah apparently ties with Mississippi for temperance laws.
 Here are some examples.

 - Don’t swallow in Utah!
-Wine used in wine tastings in Utah must not be swallowed!
+Wine used in wine tastings in the state must not be swallowed!
 53

-- There are no ordinary drinking establishments in Utah.
+- There are no ordinary drinking venues in Utah.
 Full alcohol service is available only to dues-paying members of private social clubs or a limited number of restaurants.
-However, they can’t advertise, display, or mention the availability of alcohol beverages.
+However, they can’t advertise, display, or mention the availability of alcohol.
 54

-- It’s illegal in Utah to advertise drink prices, alcohol brands, or to show a “drinking scene.”
+- It’s illegal in the state to advertise drink prices, alcohol brands, or to show a “drinking scene.”
 Also, it’s illegal to promote happy hours or to advertise free food.
-For restaurants, it’s illegal to furnish alcohol beverage lists unless a customer specifically requests one.
+For restaurants, it’s illegal to furnish alcohol beverage lists unless a customer requests one.
 55

 However, in retaliation, the federal government would deny the state about $10 million dollars annually.
 56

-A state law specifically prohibits alcohol breath test readings from being barred from court just because they might be invalid or incorrect.
-The law makes it easier to get questionable, possibly inaccurate, breath-test readings admitted into court.
+A state law prohibits alcohol breath test readings from being barred from court.
+Yet they might well be invalid or incorrect.
+The law makes it easier to get questionable, possibly inaccurate, breath-test estimates admitted into court.
 58

 Apparently, prosecutors want to increase their conviction rates.
 And that’s regardless of the guilt or innocence of those suspected of driving while under the influence.

-In West Virginia, bars can advertise alcohol beverage prices, but not brand names.
+Bars in the state can advertise alcohol prices, but not brand names.
 59

 An adult under 21 married to one age 21 or older can legally drink with the spouse.

 However, state Rep. John Ainsworth doesn’t like the idea at all.
-He has called for elimination the right of conjugal consumption.
+He has called for elimination the right of conjugal drinking.
 60

 References: Alcohol Facts in States